 I am a fellow sociologist volunteering on the planning team for the 2018 webinar series.
 I would be very interested in hearing from any of you who are working or have worked with organizations dealing with human rights issues.
 For 2018, we are hoping to include more case studies that illustrate evaluations using actual projects and programs.
 We would be interested both in hearing from individuals who might have suggestions for topics to include—and especially if you are willing to help with a presentation—or have suggestions of organizational contacts who might benefit from receiving notices about these webinars.

 Please feel free to contact me directly if you have suggestions or questions.
 Thanks very much.

 Check out members’ recent publications.

-Fukushima A.I.
-(2017).
+Annie Isabel Fukushima.
+2017.
 “Human Trafficking.”
 Macmillan Interdisciplinary Handbooks, Gender: War.
 Farmington Hills, MI: Macmillan Reference, USA.

 |Newsletter Submission Information Please send the following types of submissions to Annie Isabel Fukushima and Hollie Nyseth Brehm at firstname.lastname@example.org and email@example.com.
-To be included in the next issue, please send your submissions by February 1, 2018
+To be included in the next issue, please send your submissions by June 15, 2018.

 Feature Articles: Articles that highlight research, teaching, or engagement relevant to human rights.